 During harvest, both clones are picked at once – with partial whole-berry fermentation.
 Their Cabernet Sauvignon is typically released some 3.5 years after vintage.

-Two other wines in the Okapi portfolio are their rosé of estate Cabernet Sauvignon and a red Proprietors Blend that one of Dan’s friend coined as “Dan Rouge” (a play on the French vin rouge – or ‘red wine’).
+Another wine in the Okapi portfolio is a red Proprietors Blend that one of Dan’s friends coined as “Dan Rouge” (a play on the French vin rouge – or ‘red wine’).

 The question you may be wondering is, “what is an okapi?”
 It is an animal that looks like a cross between a giraffe, deer and zebra, but in actuality, is only related to the giraffe; the okapi lives in parts of the Democratic Republic of the Congo in central Africa.
 We have been to Africa a number of times but not yet to the DRC (although it is high up on our list to see gorillas in the wild while the chances of spotting a wild okapi are slim due to their acute sense of hearing).